raicem/reddit-public-api-wrapper/README.md

 ### 3. Queries
 #### 3.1 Subreddit Query
-Fetches information about certain Subreddit.
+Fetches information about a certain subreddit.

 ```php